 Have you ever wondered how many types of car insurance are out there?
 Probably not, seeing how, unlike me, most people don’t spend the vast majority of their time thinking about insurance.
-But that doesn’t mean you should overlook this topic, particularly if you’re considering changing your car insurance coverage or provider.
+But that doesn’t mean you should overlook this topic, particularly if you’re considering changing your auto insurance coverage or provider.
 This article will introduce you to the different types of automobile insurance and explain in which circumstances some may be better options than others.

 Without further ado, let’s get right down to it!